dariopellegrini/kdone-website/custom_routes.md

 }
 ```

-## Using repository
+## Using repositories
-In order to access database, KDone offers a couple of ways to use repositories connected to MongoDB.
+In order to access the database, KDone offers a couple of ways to use repositories connected to MongoDB.
-Each model has a repository that let to access MongoDB query on its collection, through [KMongo](https://litote.org/kmongo) API.
+Each model has a repository that lets to access MongoDB query on its collection, through [KMongo](https://litote.org/kmongo) API.
-To access repository in `module` closure, just use `repository` instance available in configuration closure.
+To access the repository in `module` closure, just use `repository` instance available in configuration closure.

 ```kotlin
 module<Game>("games") {